 - If IU is not the IRB of record, IRB files will be requested from study team.

-- PI is required to attend.
-Other study team members are encouraged to attend.
+- When a closeout meeting is to occur (generally all audits of greater than minimal risk research will require a closeout meeting), the PI is required to attend.
+Other study team members are encouraged to attend

 - Key findings, appropriate Corrective and Preventive Action Plans, and timeline for report are discussed.

-- Audit report is completed and sent to PI and study contact by email approximately 1-3 weeks after the closeout meeting.
+- Audit report is completed and sent to PI and study contact by email approximately 1-3 weeks after the audit is complete.

 - Report includes guidance from auditor regarding appropriate and thorough responses.

-- PI responses are due 2 weeks following receipt of the audit report.
+- PI responses (if requested) are due 2 weeks following receipt of the audit report.

 - Auditor reviews responses and clarifies any remaining issues.